nericksen/xsoar-cli/README.md

 Currently the `enable` command will work to add `__main__` if it does not exist in the pack code.

+You can set `insecure: True` when prompted to not validate the SSL cert with http requests.

 #### Next in line for support
 * AWS Packs